ASquirrelsTail/issue-tracker/README.md

 #### Running Automated Tests Locally

-To run the tests locally install the dependencies from requirements.txt installed as described in the local deployment section, and set the SECRET_KEY environment variable be to something (literally anything).
+To run the tests locally install the dependencies from requirements.txt as described in the local deployment section, and set the SECRET_KEY environment variable be to something (literally anything).

 Tests for each app are broken up into individual files for each coresponding module to be tested, each app in the project has a series of test files, test_*.py which can be run as part of a full set of tests, or individually.
 To run the tests use the following command:
 ```